Photography Terminology Explained

 JPEG is an acronym for its creator, the Joint Photographic Experts Group.
 The file’s name extension is .jpg or .jpeg.

-Kelvin (colour temp)
+Kelvin (color temp)

 Kelvin is the unit of the absolute temperature corresponding to the type of visible light.
-So, the color temperature chart shows that candle flame is equivalent to 1800 °K while daytime shade’s color temperature is 7500 °K. Photographers refer to the color temperature chart to find the right setting to achieve “white balance.”
+So, the color temperature chart shows that candle flame is equivalent to 1800 °K while the daytime shade’s color temperature is 7500 °K. Photographers refer to the color temperature chart to find the right setting to achieve “white balance.”

-Kelvin was named after the mathematician, physicist and engineer Lord Kelvin.
+Kelvin was named after the mathematician, physicist, and engineer Lord Kelvin.

 In 1999, the International Electrotechnical Commission (IEC) issued the Amendment 2 to “IEC 60027-2 regarding the use of kibibyte (KiB) as equal to 1024 bytes.
 The problem is many people in the industry still use one kilobyte as equal to 1024 bytes.

 LAB color is a three-dimensional space that includes all perceivable colors.
-It means that it contains an infinite possible combination of colors that exceeds those of the CMYK and RGB color models.
+It means that it contains an infinite possible combination of colors that exceed those of the CMYK and RGB color models.
 LAB stands for the space dimensions: L for lightness while a and b are for the color-opponent dimensions

 Lag time is the term for the delay between the time when the shutter button is pressed and the time when the shutter fires.
 Also called shutter lag,

-A lens is a single piece of glass, gelatin or other transparent substance shaped with one or more curved surfaces used in changing the convergence of light rays.
+A lens is a single piece of glass, gelatin, or other transparent substance shaped with one or more curved surfaces used in changing the convergence of light rays.